sumitkumar97/photo_gallery_app/README.md

 Change directory to project's directory

-Create Python Virtual Environment for project
+Create and activate Python Virtual Environment for project

 Install dependencies